We are the Immigration Advice Service

 This also applies to individuals of other countries who are legal spouses of Irish citizens (marriage or civil partnership).

-If you are looking for immigration solicitors in Dublin, look no further than the Immigration Advice Service.
+If you are looking for immigration lawyers in Dublin, look no further than the Immigration Advice Service.

-We are a firm of immigration solicitors in Dublin offering tailored consultation packages to help you with your goals.
+We are a firm of immigration consultants and lawyers in Dublin, offering tailored consultation packages to help you with your goals.

-For an immediate discussion with an Irish immigration lawyer in Dublin, call us today to find out how we can assist you.
+For an immediate discussion with an Irish immigration expert in Dublin, call us today to find out how we can assist you.